Richard-Ott/UnSteadyErosion/readme.md

 erosion is the same, but catchments have soil loss.
 * 'samebackground_samespike': a (multi-)spike soil loss, where all background
 erosion is the same and all soil loss heights.
+* 'curve' add a curve that mimicks the changes in erosion and that gets scaled by a scaling factor.
+In the test data we take a pollen curve, calculate the mean tree pollen for certain times and inversely scale this with erosion rate.
+The more steps you allow in your curve the longer the computation will take.

 ## Production rates